-The study was conducted in University of Port Harcourt, Rivers State, South - South zone, Nigeria, between June and October 2019.
+The study was conducted in University of Port Harcourt, Rivers State, South - South Zone, Nigeria, between June and October 2019.
 Port Harcourt is a metropolitan City in South - South Zone of Nigeria, in Niger Delta region.
 It is the capital of Rivers State.
 The University has over 5000 staff members comprising academic and administrative staff, across its 12 Faculties.

 Study design

 The study was a cross sectional carried out across all the staff of the University.
-Pre tested self - administered questionnaire was used to collect necessary information from the respondents.
+Pre tested self -administered questionnaire was used to collect necessary information from the respondents.
+The questionnaire was self- administered, but delivered to the staff in their offices and collected immediately to avoid interconsultation with colleague or referring to sources for answers.
+Average of twenty (20) questionnaires were distributed and collected each day for over a period of one month, until the required sample size was obtained.
+The required pieces of information were extracted.
 The questionnaire was structured in four parts: Demographics data; Knowledge data; Attitude data; and Perception data.